-Our empirical analysis uses firm-level data for France over the period 1994-2013 and combines several firm-level data sets administered by the French statistical agency (INSEE).
+Our empirical analysis uses firm-level data for France over the 1994-2013 period and combines several firm-level data sets administered by the French statistical agency (INSEE).
 We observe the universe of French firms (defined as legal entities) that report a complete balance sheet in the manufacturing, services and primary sectors (roughly 500,000 firms per year), excluding the government sector.
-For each firm - uniquely defined by a firm-level identifier (SIREN number) common across all data sets - that reports a complete balance sheet, we have data on sales, material purchases, capital stock (value of physical assets) in Euros and total employment.
+Each firm is uniquely defined by a firm-level identifier (SIREN number) common across all data sets.
+For each firm that reports a complete balance sheet, we have data on sales, material purchases, capital stock (value of physical assets) in Euros and total employment.9 We use this information to compute firm-level value added10 and revenue TFP.
+We compute revenue TFP from a Cobb-Douglas value-added production function with labor and physical capital as inputs and output elasticities of inputs that vary at the 2-digit NACE level.
+We use the Wooldridge (2009) estimator for estimating the production-function coefficients11

 The balance sheet data are complemented with information on the occupational structure of employment from DADS Etablissement.
 For each sample year, DADS Etablissement contains plant-level employment data disaggregated in five two-digit occupations: (1) firm owners receiving a wage; (2) high-skill professions (i.e., scientists, managers and engineers); (3) intermediate-skill professions (e.g., teachers, administrative assistants and technicians); (4) low-skill white-collar workers; and (5) blue-collar workers.
 We aggregate the occupational employment data from DADS across all plants belonging to the same firm using the SIREN identifier, thereby obtaining the occupational structure of employment for each firm in a given year.
 For the year 1994, DADS contains more disaggregated information on employment for 29 occupations.
-We use this information to construct our measure of replaceability of employment at the firm level, as explained below.
-For the descriptive analysis, we use the full set of years (1994-2013), while for the Instrumental Variables (IV) regressions we focus on the period 1996-2013 and use 1994 as a pre-sample period.
-Finally, for each firm and year, we also have customs data on exports and imports from the French customs authority (DOUANE).
-In particular, we observe quantities and values of imports and exports for all 8-digit products of the Combined Nomenclature (CN) classification by origin and destination country.
+We use this information to construct a firm-level proxy for the extent to which employment is replaceable by robots, as explained below.
+For the descriptive analysis,